 The availability of Photographic equipment in the 19th century inspired the European travelers to document their journey and life of the vast Indian sub-continent.
 Since the British Empire occupied the Indian subcontinent, British photographers were at an advantage.
 These photographers curated daily life, people and street scene of India, they often projected it as a jewel in the crown of an empire.
 The pictures in this exhibition have already done a few rounds in other cities by the name of “Figures in the Time: Bourne & Shepherd” organized by Tasveer Arts.

 Here are a few pictures from this show.

 The first picture on display in the exhibition was of the famous Amber Fort with the title “Jaipur: The palace from the lake” dating to 1870 AD.
 If you have ever been to Jaipur and experienced Amer Fort, you can compare how little it has changed, over the years.
 Even in 1870 AD, it was out of use.
-They abandoned the Amer Fort around 1729 AD in favor of Jaipur.
-They left it on its own to suffer from the ravages of time.
+The Fort was vacated around 1729 AD as the capital shifted to Jaipur.
+It was left and allowed to decay with passage of time.

 The exhibition wasn’t just about the pictures.
 It also had many collections of garments and showpieces, set up as a pop-up store.

 Another picture of Kolkata showing the Government house on the old courthouse street in the 1860s.

 Here is a picture of the famous Buland Darwaza from the Fatehpur Sikri, near Agra.

 The following picture by Samuel Bourne shows a group of temples on the famous Ghats of Varanasi.

 Here is a motley of pictures from India.
 The center of attraction here is the famous Taj Mahal in Agra.